Help Keep San Diego County Seniors Safe

 Reporting Elder and Dependent Adult Abuse

-If a situation appears to be life threatening or a crime is in progress, call 9-1-1 or your local law enforcement.
-If you believe elder or dependent abuse has occurred, call Adult Protective Services at 1-800-510-2020, 24 hours a day, 7 days a week.
-Outside the County of San Diego call 1-800-339-4661.
+If a situation appears to be life threatening or a crime is in progress, call 9-1-1 or your local law enforcement agencies such as police and Sheriff's departments.
+Some agencies have specialized units that focus on crimes involving elder and dependent adults.
+If you believe elder or dependent abuse has occurred, call Adult Protective Services at 1-800-339-4661, 24 hours a day, 7 days a week.

 Warning Signs of Elder Abuse